Cheap Trick - Biography

 The debut, Cheap Trick (1977 Epic) captures the band’s intense stage show, and deals with darker themes.
 "Daddy Should Have Stayed in High School" is about a pedophile; “The Ballad of T.V.
 Violence" is about a serial killer, Richard Speck; "Oh Candy" deals with suicide.
 The record didn’t do very well, but it got great reviews.
 Rolling Stone wrote: “Their lyrics run the gamut of lust, confusion and misogyny, growing out of rejection and antiauthoritarian sentiments about school—all with an element of wit that has distinguished the best bands since rock began.
 Standout songs, to my ears, are ‘Elo Kiddies,’ ‘Speak Now or Forever Hold Your Peace’ and the aforementioned ‘Taxman.’
 Catch them before Nurse Ratched slices open their frontal lobes.”
 Not bad.
 Meanwhile, the band toured nonstop, opening for the biggest acts of the day, including Kiss, Boston, and The Kinks.
 They also started developing that fanbase in Japan.

-In Color (1977 Epic) did slightly better, and featured some great songs, but none of the singles — “I Want You To Want Me/Oh Boy,”"Southern Girls/You're All Talk," "So Good To See You/You're All Talk” — made the charts.
+In Color (1977 Epic) did slightly better, featuring great songs, but none of the singles — “I Want You To Want Me/Oh Boy,”"Southern Girls/You're All Talk," "So Good To See You/You're All Talk” — made the charts.
 In Japan, it was a phenomenon.
 It went gold, and “Clock Strikes Ten” went to #1.
-The album was poppier, but that band was dissatisfied with Tom Werman’s production; in fact, in 1998 the band went into the studio and re-recorded In Color in its entirety with — get this — Steve Albini.
-However, it remains unreleased, which is a shame.
+The album was poppier, but the band was dissatisfied with Tom Werman’s production; in fact, in 1998 the band went into the studio and re-recorded In Color in its entirety with — get this — Steve Albini.
+However, it remains unreleased, which is a shame (yet you can stream some of it on the internet).

-Issued in Japan at the end of 1978, copies of the LP immediately started spilling into the US as imports.
+Issued in Japan at the end of 1978, copies of the LP immediately started spilling into the US as imports, selling extremely well, especially for an import.
 Epic noticed and issued it in the US.
 Cheap Trick at Budokan (1979 Epic) broke Cheap Trick wide open.
 It promptly went platinum, and hit #4 on the charts.
 The singles did well, too: “I Want You to Want Me” went to #7 (it’s their biggest hit); “Ain’t That a Shame” got to #35.
 The energy and the enthusiasm was contagious — when you could even hear that band over all the shrieking females.
 It’s a classic live album, and the band’s peak moment.

 They followed with a studio effort, Dream Police (1979 Epic).
-It’s a letdown.
 The title track is a triumph, and it rivals “Surrender” as the band’s best song — a four-minute blast of galloping power chords, with a tornado of synths, Kinks-style vocals, and arch lyrics about coked-up paranoia.
-But elsewhere, if falls flat.
-The songs are uninspired, the whole thing is overproduced, and the ballad, “Voices,” is turgid.
-There are strings, and some heavy-metal disco.
+The LP contained more future Cheap Trick power pop classics- the rocking "Way Of The World," the KISS styled bluster of "Gonna Raise Hell," the soft balladry in "Voices," bassist Tom Petersson's lone vocal on "I Know What I Want," a pair of hook handed pop tunes in "I'll Be With You Tonight" and "Writing On the Wall"- rounding out a largely satisfying LP.
 It did well, and Dream Police was their biggest selling studio LP: the LP went to #6; the title track peaked at #26; the second single, “Voices,” went to #32.

-For Cheap Trick, things started a slow, downhill slide after 1979.
+For Cheap Trick, things started to commercially slowdown after 1979.
 They were still huge, playing arenas, but there were problems.
 The band managed to snag George Martin to produce All Shook Up (1980 Epic), and of course the end product sounded great, but it threw fans for a loop.
 There’s psychedelia, sound effects, and hard-rock rumblings; Rolling Stone described it as “Led Zeppelin gone psycho.”
 It reached #24; the singles, "Everything Works If You Let It" and "Stop This Game"/"Who D'King," came close, but both failed to break the top 40.
 Petersson left the band after All Shook Up.

 Register